AM Morning Programs Main Icon

 Grades 1, 2, 3

-By incorporating active play and good sportsmanship, Summer Games fosters a healthy learning environment for young athletes.
-Participants will learn the fundamentals of different sports such as soccer, basketball, flag games, scooter games, and tennis (actual sports covered may vary).
-Students will also participate in games, activities, and challenges to improve their coordination and ability, develop their confidence, and practice teamwork.
-This course prioritizes safety and requires appropriate dress (shorts, t-shirts, and sport shoes, such as athletic or jogging shoes).
-Sunscreen recommended.
+Through active play and an emphasis on good sportsmanship, Let’s Play Sports creates a fun and supportive learning environment for young athletes.
+Participants explore the fundamentals of various sports, such as soccer, basketball, flag games, scooter games, and tennis (specific activities may vary).
+Students will engage in games, drills, and challenges designed to build coordination, enhance skills, boost confidence, and strengthen teamwork.
+Safety is a top priority, so appropriate attire is required (shorts, t-shirts, and athletic footwear).
+Water and Sunscreen are recommended.

 Artist Studio: Creator Space